-An evaluation of the design effectiveness of the Company's internal controls over financial reporting was conducted as of December 31, 2017, by the Company's management.
+An evaluation of the design effectiveness of the Company's internal controls over financial reporting was conducted as of March 31, 2018, by the Company's management.
 Based on this evaluation, the Company's CEO and CFO have concluded that the design, disclosure controls, procedures and the effectiveness of the Company's internal controls over financial reporting was and is effective.
 The Board of Directors is ultimately responsible for ensuring that the internal control of financial reporting is effective and has been overseeing the Company's Management in this regard.

-There were no changes in the Company's internal control over financial reporting during the period from January 1, 2017, to December 31, 2017, that have materially affected, or are reasonably likely to affect, the Company's internal control over financial reporting.
+There were no changes in the Company's internal control over financial reporting during the period ended March 31, 2018, that have materially affected, or are reasonably likely to affect, the Company's internal control over financial reporting.